visidata/visidata.org/site/blog/2024/introducing-guides.md

 # Introducing Guides in VisiData 3.0

-VisiData is an incredibly powerful tool for data exploration, often hailed as 'world-class' and 'the gold standard'.
+VisiData is an incredibly powerful tool, often hailed as [world-class and the gold standard for data exploration](https://news.ycombinator.com/item?id=38894276).

-However, these accolades usually come with a caveat: it has "a steep learning curve".
+However, these accolades usually come with a caveat: it has [a steep learning curve](https://news.ycombinator.com/item?id=38893850).

 Over the years, as we've invested in ease of use, we've amassed a wide range of documentation sources [^1]: